nasuni-labs/nasuni-dashboards/README.md

     `NASUNI-FILER-MIB.txt SNMPv2-MIB.txt HOST-RESOURCES-MIB.txt UCD-SNMP-MIB.txt UCD-DISKIO-MIB.txt IF-MIB.txt`

-9. If any MIBs were missing from the list, repeat steps 5-7 for each missing MIBs and confirm they are installed using the command in step 8.
+9. If any MIBs were missing, repeat steps 5-7 for each missing MIBs and confirm installation using the command in step 8.

 ### Telegraf Configuration